dhrumilp15/cctime/README.md

 I took special consideration to keep the code easy to change, specifically paying attention to SRP.

 I also implemented a side menu to change the chosen algorithm and dimensions!
+This should hopefully help others that build off of this.

-Currently supports binary tree and what I'll call 'quaternary tree'.
+Currently supports binary tree and a more random algorithm.